 On Aug.
 3, 1997, three weeks before Shahrivar, Mohammad Khatami took office as president of Iran and hired Hashem Taleb to head his public relations.
 Mr. Razmi had met Mr. Taleb years before and saw a business opportunity.
 He drove to the office of the president, pronounced the headshots of Iranian officials unbefitting their rank and "suggested I take photographs of the president and the cabinet," he recalls.
 Mr. Taleb hired him.

-Days later, Mr. Razmi, the first "Official Photographer of the President and his Cabinet," set up his flash umbrellas inside the Iranian presidential residence at the intersection of Palestine and Pastor streets.
+Days later, Mr. Razmi, the first "Official Photographer of the President and his Cabinet," set up his flash umbrellas inside the Iranian presidential residence at the intersection of Palestine and Pasteur streets.
 He shot pictures of the new government.
 He developed the color portraits.
 Before mailing the prints to the president's office, he stamped his name on the back of each.